remkus/fortytwo/modules/ft-responsive-slider/README.txt

 The slideshow is also responsive and will automatically adjust for the screen it is being displayed on.

-Note: This plugin only supports Genesis child themes.
+Note: This plugin only supports FT child themes.

 == Installation ==

-1. Upload the entire `genesis-responsive-slider` folder to the `/wp-content/plugins/` directory
+1. Upload the entire `ft-responsive-slider` folder to the `/wp-content/plugins/` directory
-1. DO NOT change the name of the `genesis-responsive-slider` folder
+1. DO NOT change the name of the `ft-responsive-slider` folder
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to the `Genesis > Slider Settings` menu
+1. Navigate to the `FT > Slider Settings` menu
 1. Configure the slider
-1. In the "Widgets" screen, drag the "Genesis Responsive Slider" widget to the widget area of your choice
+1. In the "Widgets" screen, drag the "FT Responsive Slider" widget to the widget area of your choice

 == Child Theme Integration ==

 To adjust the slider defaults for a child theme use a filter simiar to the following:

-`add_filter( 'genesis_responsive_slider_settings_defaults', 'my_child_theme_responsive_slider_defaults' );
+`add_filter( 'ft_responsive_slider_settings_defaults', 'my_child_theme_responsive_slider_defaults' );

 function my_child_theme_responsive_slider_defaults( $defaults ) {
 	$defaults = array(